ILM Certificate in

 This qualification is ideal for individuals who have management responsibilities but no formal training, and are serious about developing their abilities.
 The programme particularly supports practising team leaders who are seeking to move up to the next level of management, and managers who must lead people through organisational change, budget cuts or other pressures.

 What you will experience

-This qualification is made up of a wide range of units covering core management skills such as understanding how to organise and delegate, and skills in communication, team leadership, change management and managing people and relationships.
-The flexibility in unit choice allows the qualification to be tailored to meet the needs of the individual and employer.
+This qualification is made up of a ten units covering core management skills such as understanding how to organise and delegate, and skills in communication, team leadership, change management and managing people and relationships.
+All ten units must be achieved to obtain the qualification.
 You will: